kendrick1501/Traffic-Sign-Classification/README.md

 ![alt text][image1]

-In view of the data distribution, more images should be added so as to balance the number of examples for each class in the dataset.
+In view of the data distribution, more images should be added so as to balance the number of examples for each class in the data set.

 ### Design and Test a Model Architecture

-The images provided in the dataset are color images in RGB format ([German Traffic Signs](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset)).
+The images provided in the data set are color images in RGB format ([German Traffic Signs](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset)).
 For the current project, such color information is not required, and so the images were converted to grayscale.
 This pre-processing step lessens the computational burden by a factor of 3.

 The grayscale images are then normalized to prevent losing information due to high-contrast pixels.
 The normalized data is guaranteed to have zero mean and equal variance.